vikram7/beer-recommender/README.md

 - October 16, 2014
-  - working on rewriting the Score Module to work with a JSON instead of repeated database queries : look into sidekiq
+  - working on rewriting the Score Module to work with a JSON instead of repeated database queries
-  : need to figure out how to insert current user ratings (for a new user) into the dictionary (which is required because a populate task has not ocurred)
-  : visualizations (spider plots, donut plots) -- like how your beers compare to others, etc.

 - October 15, 2014
   - more styling on beers pages